Diegoromani51/IBM-Data-Analyst-Certificate/Course-2/Week-5/Final Assignment- Part2/Assignment Description.md

-# Peer-Graded Assignment: Final Assignment – Part 2
+# Peer-Graded Assignment: Final Assignment – Part 2: Analyze the Data

 ## Software Used in this Assignment
 The instruction videos in this course use the full Excel Desktop version as this has all the available product features, but for the hands-on labs we will be using the free ‘Excel for the web’ version as this is available to everyone.